 How to Invest with Vanguard

 Once you are ready to open a Vanguard account, you have to choose the type of account and plan that you need.
-I love that there are options such as setting up savings for a child’s education, your retirement, or even to open an IRA or rollover a 401(k).
+I love that there are options such as setting up savings for a child’s education, your retirement, or even opening an IRA or rollover a 401(k).

 The online application only takes around 10 minutes, and you do have to have access to employer information, as well as information about your bank accounts to be able to complete the process.